 Set in a city that’s rich in culture and history is the University of Edinburgh.
 Interestingly, it’s titled an ‘ancient university’ in Scotland because it was founded way back in the 16th century.

-The university has drawn in over 43,000 of the best and brightest students worldwide with its stellar academic and research reputation.
+The university has drawn in the best and brightest students worldwide with its stellar academic and research reputation.
 The school has also birthed many iconic figures.

 Also, one of the great news is that the University of Edinburgh is on our list of universities in the UK with the highest acceptance rates!